tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 1. After warmup, the training speed will slowly decrease due to more accurate proposals.

-1. The code should have around 80~90% GPU utilization on V100s, and 85%~90% scaling efficiency from 1 V100 to 8 V100s.
+1. The code should have around 85~90% GPU utilization on one V100.
+	Scalability isn't very meaningful since the amount of computation each GPU perform is data-dependent.
+	If all images have the same spatial size (in which case the per-GPU computation is *still different*), then a 85%~90% scaling efficiency is observed when using 8 V100s and `HorovodTrainer`.

 1. This implementation does not use specialized CUDA ops (e.g. AffineChannel, ROIAlign).
    Therefore it might be slower than other highly-optimized implementations.

 1. To reduce RAM usage on host: (1) make sure you're using the "spawn" method as set in `train.py`; (2) reduce `buffer_size` or `NUM_WORKERS` in `data.py` (which may negatively impact your throughput).
-The training needs <10G RAM if `NUM_WORKERS=0`.
+The training only needs <10G RAM if `NUM_WORKERS=0`.

 1. Inference is unoptimized.
 Tensorpack is a training interface, therefore it does not help you on optimized inference.
 In fact, the current implementation